-In a 10-week study, overweight and obese people consumed 25% of calories as fructose-sweetened beverages at a calorie level that should have maintained their weight.
-Instead, insulin sensitivity decreased and belly fat increased (15).
+In a 10-week study, people with overweight and obesity consumed 25% of calories as fructose-sweetened beverages at a calorie level that should have maintained their weight.
+Instead, insulin sensitivity decreased and belly fat increased (

-In addition, a separate analysis found that fat burning and metabolic rate decreased in those who followed this fructose-rich diet for 10 weeks (16).
+Although lack of compliance could explain these results, some evidence suggests high fructose intake reduces energy expenditure.
+A separate analysis found that fat burning and metabolic rate decreased in those who followed this fructose-rich diet for 10 weeks (

 In addition to promoting weight gain, liquid sugar calories can lead to elevated blood sugar levels and insulin resistance.

 Several studies link a high fructose intake to a decrease in insulin sensitivity and increased risk of type 2 diabetes (

 Sugary beverages seem to further increase this risk by delivering a large amount of fructose in a short amount of time.

 In a detailed analysis of 11 studies in over 300,000 people, those consuming 1–2 sugar-sweetened beverages per day were 26% more likely to develop type 2 diabetes than those who drank 1 or fewer sweetened beverages per month (